flatterline/flatterline.com/services/internet-marketing/content-creation-services/index.md

 # Content Creation and Content Writing

 We've all heard the adage, "Content is king."
-But in Orwellian gest, we ask, "Is all content created equal?
+But in Orwellian jest, we ask, "Is all content created equal?
 Or is some content more equal than others?"

 You see...it's not 'content' that's going to get you more visitors; it's 'quality content'--you know, the kind of content that grabs you by the balls and threatens to hold you in agony until you read the next sentence.
 Do I have your attention now...?